Nov3m63r/Backend_NodeMailer/README.md

 # Backend_NodeMailer
-Sending an email using NodeMailer
+Sending an email from site using NodeMailer